 Mount Everest has long held a fascination for climbers – the status quo of climbing the world’s tallest mountain is something special.
 But, in an age of growing accessibility, has the mountain become commercialised, asks Julianna Barnaby?

 Everest, Sagarmatha, Chomolungma, Qomolangma, Zhumulangma.
 These are just some of the names for the highest mountain in the world.
 But to the potential summiteer, it means one thing.
 The once in a lifetime chance to get to grips with nature and push yourself to the limit.

 8,840 metres high, Mount Everest has fascinated climbers ever since Clinton Thomas Dent first suggested that it would be possible to climb the mountain in 1874.
 It wasn’t until almost a century later that the dream became a reality when Edmund Hillary and Tenzing Norgay made the first successful summit in 1953.

-Now, over sixty years later more than 4,000 people have successfully reached the peak of Everest.
+Now, over sixty years later more than 4,000 people have successfully reached the peak of Everest, most from Nepal, some from Tibet.
 Countless more have tried and failed.
 Developments in equipment, clothing, knowledge and guidance have made it possible for more people to achieve their goal of standing on the top of the world.

 - An Increasingly Easy Challenge?